aduffy70/Protocols/RAD-seq_protocol.md

 Keep the tubes on the magnetic stand.
 Add 200 ul of 80% ethanol in each tube without disturbing the beads.
 Incubate 30 sec, then remove.
 Repeat second time.
 Remove traces of ethanol with 10 ul pipette.
 Let the beads dry for about 5 min.
 Beads should not be shiny (wet) but they also should not crack.

-Add 20 ul of DEPC water (or resuspension buffer) to each well, run it over the beads but don’t touch them.
-Pipette over the beads until they resuspend, and pipette up and down 10 times to mix well.
-Incubate for 2 min at room temp.
+Still on the magnets, add 20 ul of DEPC water (or resuspension buffer) to each well, run it over the beads but don’t touch them.
+Pipette over the beads until they resuspend, then remove from the magnet and pipette up and down 10 times to mix well.
+Incubate away from the magnets for 2 min at room temp.

 Place tubes on magnetic stand for 5 min.
 Then carefully transfer 17.5 ul of clear supernatant to labeled tube.